 How do installment plans work on a credit card?

 You can easily use a credit card to make a big purchase or pay for something unexpected, but credit card interest adds up if you aren’t able to pay off your balance quickly.
 As a less expensive option, installment plans are now available on eligible CIBC credit cards with the CIBC Pace It feature.
-It allows you to convert a single eligible purchase of $250 or more into an installment plan with an interest rate below their card’s annual interest rate.
-(For a limited time CIBC has reduced the minimum purchase amount to $100, to help clients during these uncertain times) Note that separate purchases can’t be combined into a plan; you have to create a new one for each purchase that qualifies.
+It allows you to convert a single eligible purchase of $100 into an installment plan with an interest rate below their card’s annual interest rate.
+Note that separate purchases can’t be combined into a plan; you have to create a new one for each purchase that qualifies.

 “It’s a great way to plan your purchases and repay them at a low interest rate,” says Jennifer Davidson, vice president, cards product management and benefits strategy at CIBC.